upvestco/httpsignature-proxy/README.md

 ## Generate ed25519 key pair

 OSx does not support the native generation of ed25519 private/public key pair.
-You can use the this way of generation **only on OS Unix based systems**.
+You can use this way of generation **only on OS Unix based systems**.

 Generate private ed25519 key: